 1959

-PL86-234 was enacted which prohibited the use of motorized vehicles in the capture of wild horses and prohibited the poisoning of water holes for the purpose of trapping horses.
-Recognizing the heritage of wild horses and burros, Mrs. Johnston and ISPMB were instrumental in encouraging the federal government to establish protective- ranges for horses.
+The first federal law was passed which prohibited the use of motorized vehicles in the capture of wild horses and prohibited the pollution of water holes for the purposes of trapping horses.
+(Known as the Wild Horse Annie Law [PL86-234])

 1962

-The first refuge was established on Nellis Air Force Base in southern Nevada followed by the Pryor Mountain Refuge in 1968 and Little Bookcliffs Refuge in 1980.
-(The Bookcliffs Refuge, located in the mountains north of Grand Junction, Colorado, was dedicated in memory of Wild Horse Annie.)
+Recognizing the heritage of wild horses and burros, Velma Johnston (Wild Horse Annie) and ISPMB were instrumental in encouraging the federal government to establish protective ranges for horses.
+The first range was established on Nellis Air Force Base in southern Nevada in 1962 followed by the Pryor Mountain Range in 1968 and Little Book Cliffs Range in 1980.
+(The Little Book Cliffs Range, located in the mountains north of Grand Junction, Colorado, was dedicated in memory of Wild Horse Annie.)

 1968

-Under a custodial agreement with the Bureau of Land Management (BLM), ISPMB’s President accepted orphaned foals from the Pryor Mountains in Montana and found homes for them.
+Under a custodial agreement with the Bureau of Land Management (BLM), ISPMB’s president accepted orphaned foals from the Pryor Mountains in Montana and found homes for them.
 This unprecedented agreement gave birth to the federal Adopt-A-Horse program in 1976.
-(Since this time, BLM has placed more than 200,000 wild horses and burros in adoptive homes.)
+(Since this time, BLM has placed more than 290,000 wild horses and burros in adoptive homes.)

 1971

 Federal legislation to protect wild horses and burros was achieved by ISPMB through its first president, Wild Horse Annie.
-This highly successful grass-roots effort resulted in the unanimous passage through Congress of the Wild Free-Roaming Horse and Burro Act that received the second largest outpouring of mail to Congress in our legislative history.
+This highly successful grass-roots effort resulted in the unanimous passage through Congress of The Wild Free-Roaming Horses and Burros Act that received the second largest outpouring of mail to Congress in our legislative history.

 “Congress finds and declares that wild free-roaming horses and burros are living symbols of the historic and pioneer spirit of the West; that they contribute to the diversity of life forms within the Nation and enrich the lives of the American people…..It is the policy of Congress that wild free-roaming horses and burros shall be protected from capture, branding, harassment or death, and to accomplish this they are to be considered in the area where presently found, as an integral part of the natural system of the public lands.”